VilShiro/MCBJava/README.md

 Command functions have the same parameter sets as `@Feedback("entities")`, but without MessageEntities array

-## Bugs

-- Annotated methods fire twice when used as a bean in a Spring application (Possible workaround: use additional @Lazy annotation)

 ## Priorities

 - If the bot token is specified via the constructor, but a configuration containing the token is also added, the bot will have the token specified via the constructor